sensu/sensu-docs/content/sensu-go/5.18/reference/backend.md

 This step bootstraps the first admin user account for your Sensu installation.
 This account will be granted the cluster admin role.

-If you do not include the environment variables to set administrator credentials, the backend will initialize with the default admin credentials (username `admin` and password `P@ssw0rd!`).

 ### Docker initialization